learnlatex/learnlatex.github.io/en/lesson-10.md

 Try out some basic math mode work: take the examples and switch between inline and display math modes.
 Can you see what effect this has.

-Try adding other Greek letters, both lower- and uppercase: you should be able to guess the names.
+Try adding other Greek letters, both lower- and uppercase.
+You should be able to guess the names.

 Experiment with the font changing commands: what happens when you try to